 Server Log Files in a Nutshell

 Servers take a lot of requests daily, we know that…We also know that the server responds instantly.
 But who makes the request?
 What do they want, and what exactly are they looking for?
 Where do these visitors come from?
-How often they are making a request: once a month, once a day, almost every minute?
+How often they are making a request: once a month, once a day, every minute?

 What is a server log file?

 CLF files are files in which each line represents one request.
-Therefore, if the visitor clicks the link and gets a HTML file with three additional images on it, four lines of text will appear in the log file.
+Therefore, if the visitor clicks the link and gets an HTML file with three additional images on it, four lines of text will appear in the log file.

 Each line contains an abundance of information, which may include: